LucasEnard/formation-template-python/README.md

 ## 8.2.
 Adding the process to the production

+Our process is already on our production since we have done it for you in advance.<br>
+However if you create a new process from scratch you will need to add it manually.

-We now need to add the process to the production.
-For this, we use the Management Portal.
-By pressing the [+] sign next to [Processes], we have access to the [Business Process Wizard].
-There, we chose the process class we just created in the scrolling menu.
+If needed for later of just for information, here are the steps to register a process.<br> For this, we use the Management Portal.
+By pressing the [+] sign next to [Process], we have access to the [Business Process Wizard].<br>There, we chose the process class we just created in the scrolling menu.

 ## 8.3.
 Testing